-Zemo Partnership will ensure that complaints and appeals received in relation to audit check results, fees, suspension and withdrawals are considered, processed and monitored.
+Zemo will ensure that complaints and appeals received in relation to audit check results, fees, suspension and withdrawals are considered, processed and monitored.
 The following steps will be followed:

-- Acknowledge receipt of the complaint or appeal to the complainant within five (5) business days of receiving the complaint. - Investigate the complaint and specify its proposed actions in response to the complaint within one (1) month.
-To cater for a situation in which an agreement cannot be reached, an agreement between relevant parties should be sought. - Take appropriate action with respect to complaints and any weaknesses found in processes. - Notify the complainant when the complaint is successfully addressed and closed.
+- Acknowledge receipt of the complaint or appeal to the complainant within five working days of receiving the complaint. - Investigate the complaint and specify its proposed actions in response to the complaint within one month.
+If more time is needed to complete the investigation, an agreement between the relevant parties shall be reached. - Take appropriate action with respect to complaints and any weaknesses found in processes. - Notify the complainant when the complaint is successfully addressed and closed.